AndyShih12/SSDC/README.txt

-This directory contains code for the paper:
+This repository contains code for the paper:

 "Smoothing Structured Decomposable Circuits"
 Andy Shih, Guy Van den Broeck, Paul Beame, Antoine Amarilli In Advances in Neural Information Processing Systems 32 (NeurIPS), 2019

+Instructions on how to run the code in each directory can be found in the README inside the directories.

 ===============================